wso2/docs-is/en/docs/learn/login-to-identity-server-using-another-identity-server-oauth2.md

 5. Setup the [playground sample](../../learn/deploying-the-sample-app/#deploying-the-playground2-webapp) in the first Identity Server instance.
-6. Edit the service provider in the first Identity Server and select the **Federated Authentication** as the **Authentication type** in the **Local and Outbound Authentication Configuration**.
+6. Edit the service provider in the first Identity Server instance and select the **Federated Authentication** as the **Authentication type** in the **Local and Outbound Authentication Configuration**.